Guidance for Covid Safe Return of Playgroups

 - Ensure that you have adequate supplies of soap, paper towels, tissues etc

 - Ask parents to bring their own water bottles and food to minimise kitchen use and shared eating.

 - Playgroups running multiple sessions may have to consider making sessions shorter to enable cleaning and for rooms to be checked before entry.

-- Whatever arrangements your playgroup decides to implement please remember to communicate them clearly to all members, so they know what to expect and what is expected of them.
+- Please remember to communicate your playgroup's arrangements clearly to all members, so they know what to expect and what is expected of them.

 - Everyone should be reminded not to attend if they are ill and asked to leave if they show signs of illness.